Keep Your Raspberry Pi Online: Fixing WiFi Drops and SSH Disconnects

 Network Recovery Service

 This script checks connectivity every 5 minutes.
-If the network is down, it restarts the WiFi interface instead of rebooting the whole system:
+If the network is down, it restarts the WiFi interface first.
+If that does not work, it reboots the system as a last resort:

 sudo tee /usr/local/bin/network-recover.sh > /dev/null << 'EOF'